 In 1943, British troops returned from fighting in North Africa to London’s rain-slicked streets.
 Dusty and battle-weary, the soldiers sought release.They caroused in the insalubrious nightspots of King Cross and Soho.Here the crepe-soled desert boots they wore became known as “Brothel Creepers”.

 Click here to read more…

-By the early 1980’s, the shoe had fallen out of favour with all but the diehard wearers.
+By the early 1980’s, the Creeper had fallen out-of-favour with all but the diehard wearers.
 Underground in its early years adopted the Creeper as one of the British subculture styles that it would champion.
 Almost unwanted and barely available, especially for girls, this was a shoe that Underground would take hold of and take care of.

-By 2010, the Underground Creeper had set itself as the go to shoe for the fashion blogger generation and worn by Rihanna, Rita Ora, Beyonce and Kiko Mizuhara.
+By 2010, the Underground Creeper had set itself as the go-to shoe for the fashion blogger generation.
+Worn by Rihanna, Rita Ora, Beyonce and Kiko Mizuhara.
 Now it is the favourite of a new generation of bands from the UK and around the world.

 The Original Underground Creeper – Algender since the 80’s.

 Showing 1–21 of 138 results